jesstelford/many-small-components-sydjs-20180117/index.md

 ???

 - My creds
-- Full stack
+- Background of startups
-- Frontend only for 6yrs
+- Worked in SF
-- Domain for 3yrs
+- Domain FE for 3yrs

 Dad joke channel: